 Update: This article was originally published in May 2023.
-However, it was updated several times – first in December 2023 and then in November 2024 – with new information based on new versions of the quadrant.
+However, it was updated several times – first in December 2023, then in November 2024 and August 2025 – with new information based on new versions of the quadrant.

 Low-Code Application Platforms are basically software tools that allow you to create apps rapidly and with little to no coding – by using powerful wizards, generators, and ready-made elements that you simply connect within the platform.
 If you’re new to this whole low-code craze, you might like to read my articles on 5 low-code advantages and 10 low-code myths.